Natalia504/The-Joy-of-Coding/Mini lectures/Regex/README.md

 `.exec()` This method goes on a Regex and expects a sting.
 It can be run multiple times to get all the matches and capture groups form a string.

-`.match()`This method goes on a string and can take in a regex. it will return the first match it finds, unless you add on the global tag on your regex
+`.match()`This method goes on a string and can take in a RegEx. it will return the first match it finds, unless you add on the global tag on your RegEx

-`.test()` This method goes on a regex and takes in a string.
+`.test()` This method goes on a RegEx and takes in a string.
 It returns true if a match can be found and false if not.

-`.split()` This method goes on a regex and can take in regex so describe how to split up a string into an array
+`.split()` This method goes on a RegEx and can take in RegEx so describe how to split up a string into an array

-`.replace()` This method goes on a string and can take in a regex
+`.replace()` This method goes on a string and can take in a RegEx

 ## Additional Resources